IntelSmartEdge/docs/experience-kits/developer-experience-kit/advanced-installation/developer-experience-kit-security-features.md

     - Provide public IP address of AWS instance where the deployment is expected to install the IsecL controller - the same one for controller and edge node group.
     - Provide the username.

-This is an example of the `inventory.yml` file.
+This is an example of a completed `inventory.yml` file.

 ```Shell.bash
 groups_var: